knative/docs/docs/install/operator/configuring-eventing-cr.md

   version: 0.16.0
 ```

-If the field `spec.version` is not specified, Knative Operator will install Knative Eventing of the latest version available
+If `spec.version` is not specified, the Knative Operator will install the latest available version of Knative Eventing.
-in the operator.
-If users specify an invalid or unavailable version, Knative Operator will do nothing.
-Knative Operator
+If users specify an invalid or unavailable version, the Knative Operator will do nothing.
+The Knative Operator always
-always includes 3 minor releases.
-For example, if the version of Knative operator is 0.16.x, the earliest version of
+includes the latest 3 minor release versions.
+For example, if the current version of the Knative Operator is 0.16.x, the
-Knative Eventing is 0.14.2, as available in this operator.
+earliest version of Knative Eventing available through the Operator is 0.14.0.

-If Knative Eventing is already managed by the operator, updating the `spec.version` field in the `KnativeEventing` resource
+If Knative Eventing is already managed by the Operator, updating the `spec.version` field in the `KnativeEventing` resource
-allows upgrading or downgrading the Knative Eventing version without needing to change the operator.
-Note that the Knative operator only allows
+enables upgrading or downgrading the Knative Eventing version, without needing to change the Operator.

-upgrade or downgrade by a single minor release at this time.
-For example, if the existing Knative Eventing is in 0.14.x, you
+Note that the Knative Operator only permits upgrades or downgrades by one minor release version at a time.
+For example,
-must upgrade to 0.15.x, before upgrading to 0.16.x.
+if the current Knative Eventing deployment is version 0.14.x, you must upgrade to 0.15.x before upgrading to 0.16.x.

 ## Eventing Configuration by ConfigMap